-An approved absence given to eligible staff members for up to twelve (12) workweeks of leave (combined paid and unpaid) in a rolling twelve-month period due to a staff member's need to care for a child, spouse or parent with a serious health condition.
+An approved absence is given to eligible staff members for up to twelve (12) workweeks of leave (combined paid and unpaid) in a rolling twelve-month period due to a staff member's need to care for a child, spouse, or parent with a serious health condition.
 Family medical leave may be taken when the staff member is needed to care for a child, spouse, or parent who has a serious health condition.

 Rolling Twelve-month Period

-A biological, adopted, or foster child, a step-child, a legal ward, or a child of a person standing in loco parentis, who is either under 18 years of age, or 18 years of age or older and incapable of self-care because of a mental or physical disability.
+A biological, adopted, or foster child, a step-child, a legal ward, or a child of a person standing in loco parentis, who is either under 18 years of age or 18 years of age or older and incapable of self-care because of a mental or physical disability.

-Includes (a) being treated two or more times by a health care provider; (b) being treated two or more times by a provider of health care services on referral from, or under the orders of a health care provider; (c) being treated at least once by a health care provider with a resultant regimen of continuing treatment under the supervision of the health care provider; or (d) being under the continuing supervision but not being actively treated by a health care provider due to a serious long-term or chronic condition.
+Includes (a) being treated two or more times by a health care provider; (b) being treated two or more times by a provider of health care services on referral from, or under the orders of a health care provider; (c) being treated at least once by a health care provider with a resultant regimen of continuing treatment under the supervision of the health care provider, or (d) being under the continuing supervision but not being actively treated by a health care provider due to a serious long-term or chronic condition.